 Choose between an audio podcast or video podcast

 When people think of podcasts, they generally think of audio only.
 Now, video podcasts are quite common.

 With an audio-only podcast, it simplifies workflows and eliminates a lot of extra work.
 You don’t have to worry about having access to a camera or related equipment.
 It doesn’t matter if you are presentable, or whether the visuals are compelling.
 You can simply show up as you are.
 But that idea alone can be part of the voice of your show if you do decide to have a video podcast.
 The low-budget look.

 Either way, as your podcast grows, you may reconsider adding video for the audience.

 Flesh out a show format

-Almost there.
-In my next post in this series, we’ll go through the steps to record, upload and launch your own podcast.
+In the next post, we’ll walk through the steps to record, upload, and launch your podcast.

 For more, see our ongoing coverage of Sound Week 2020.